 Sounds like a lot of detail to provide.
 But even a family Jet Ski adventure can go wrong.
 Forty miles an hour and a submerged log or shoal can change someone’s life in an instant.
 Knowing their general location ahead of time can be the difference between life, death, or a disability for life.

 With new technology comes enhanced safety and communication.
 Particularly when making an extended open water passage.
-In addition to personal EPIRB’s and other USCG approved emergency personal and vessel locators, Spot, LLC, offers their “Spot Tracker” line of personal locators.
+In addition to personal EPIRBs and other USCG-approved personnel and vessel locators, Spot, LLC, offers their “Spot Tracker” line of personal locators.
 From their site: “Spot Tracker offers peace of mind by allowing you to notify friends and family of your GPS position and status, mark waypoints, track your progress on Google Maps or notify rescue officials in a critical emergency.”

-Again, Spot Tracker is not a replacement for USCG personal beacons, but a reasonably priced addition to let people know where you are.
+Again, Spot Tracker is not a replacement for USCG personal beacons, but a reasonably priced addition to letting people know where you are.

-Float plans can be as simple as telling your spouse that you are going fishing on Lake Norman with your kids, and you will be back around 4pm.
-Or, they can be much more detailed for a blue water passage from, say, Norfolk, Virginia to Cape Canaveral, Florida.
+A float plan can be as simple as telling your spouse that you are going fishing on Lake Norman with your kids, and you will be back around 4 pm.
+Or, they can be much more detailed for a blue water passage from, say, Norfolk, Virginia to Cape Canaveral, Florida, with all your intended stops and other details included.

-Either way, a float plan that tells your family and close friends where you are, where you’re going and when you will return is the best insurance against being that “other guy.”
+Either way, a float plan that tells your family and close friends where you are, where you’re going, and when you will return.
+It's a simple step to take to have a safer boat day and to have a support system in case things go wrong on the water.